 For example, many grocery stores sell containers of pre-diced onions near the regular onion displays.
 Or, retailers place their brand of white T-shirts next to a fan favorite such as Hanes.

-The most common example of impulse item cross merchandising is the grocery store checkout aisle.
-There’s usually an assortment of candy, magazines, Chapstick, mints, lighters, hair ties, and other low-cost odds and ends.
+The most common example of impulse item cross merchandising is the grocery or convenience store checkout aisle.
+Here, you’ll usually find an assortment of candy, magazines, lip balms, mints, lighters, hair ties, and other low-cost odds and ends.
 These items have nothing in common other than being popular pieces that shoppers might purchase on a whim.
-Other retailers will place cold beverages, sunglasses, phone chargers, or other seemingly unrelated items by store entrances and checkouts to drive impulse sales.

-Retailers can also cross merchandise bestselling products to draw customers’ attention and promote the sale of surrounding, unrelated items.
-By giving your bestsellers a stand-alone display or feature location alongside unrelated products, people will be drawn in by the product they recognize, and then more inclined to shop the entire section.
+Retailers can also cross merchandise bestselling products with substitute or complementary products to draw customers’ attention and promote the sale of the surrounding items.
+By giving your bestsellers a standalone display or feature location alongside unrelated products, people will be drawn in by the product they recognize and more inclined to shop the entire section.

-Another cross merchandising strategy is arranging your racks with pieces that can go together to create a complete look.
-This will spark inspiration in your shoppers, and is a space-effective way to layer unrelated products in a logical, sales-driving way.
+Another cross merchandising technique is arranging your racks with pieces that can go together to create a complete look.
+This will spark inspiration in your shoppers.
+It is also a space-effective way to logically layer unrelated products and drive sales.